Ron Tabb: Fort Myers names former top marathoner Ron Tabb new girls cross country coach

 "A winner of 10 marathons in a career that ended in 1992, Tabb posted top-10 finishes in the Boston and New York Marathons while winning the Paris and Beijing marathons.

 Upon retiring as a professional runner, Tabb took his running experience and began coaching at the college level.
 His first coaching job was at Cuyamaca Community College in El Cajon, CA. where in 1993 he coached his men's team to a California Cross Country State Championship and was named California Community Coach of the year.
 His men's team was the number one ranked Community College team in the nation.
 It was during this time when he began coaching a high school student/athlete named Meb Keflezighi.
 Under Tabb's guidance Keflezighi led the nation in four events, 1600, 1 mile, 3200, and 2 mile.
 Keflezighi would follow Tabb's footsteps becoming a marathon runner and become the first United States Olympic marathon medalist since Frank Shorter in 1976 winning the silver medal in 2004 in Athens, Greece.
 Keflezighi would represent the United States in four Olympic games and win both the Boston and New York City Marathons.

-Tabb also was also the head men's and women's Head Cross Country and Track Coach at NCAA D-III Pacific University in Forest Grove, Oregon where coached dozens of NCAA National qualifiers and several NCAA All-Americans.
+Tabb was also the head men's and women's Head Cross Country and Track Coach at NCAA D-III Pacific University in Forest Grove, Oregon where coached dozens of NCAA National qualifiers and several NCAA All-Americans.